bbbradsmith/hatariB/README.md

 * RS232 emulation?
 * Printer emulation?
 * IPF support, figure out library issues.
 There seems to be a MAME IPF reader?
 * Keyboard languages and layouts?
 Need to know a bit more about how to test this.
-Think about host keyboard vs. simulated keyboard, etc.
+Think about host keyboard vs. simulated keyboard, etc. EmuTOS can set German and 'Q' will still map to 'Q' in Hatari, though keys like - = etc may change, so probably the on-screen keyboard remaps can still use the same letter semantics at least, but the Atari-specific keys probably just need a new description.
 * Look for Log cases where Hatari changes CFG (most of these are in tos.c) and turn them into a halt instead of automatically changing system.
 Setting CPU speed should probably only be applied at cold boot?
 (Put a "requires restart" notice on it.)
 * Remove SDL2 dynamic linking requirement.
 Import only the subset of SDL2 needed for this integration into this project and build it directly in.